 Lydia Tár (Cate Blanchett) is a world-famous conductor and composer who is at her peak.
 She has led the Berlin Philharmonic to recording 8 of Mahler’s 9 symphonies; the final one is set to be performed in the near future.
 She is married to another woman and has a kid.
 Her autobiography is about to be published and is getting good buzz.
 Her signature fellowship program is thriving.

 The movie’s plot takes almost a half hour to kick in, and even then it builds very slowly.
 But the opening scenes do the heavy lifting in terms of establishing the character of Lydia Tár, a fascinating creation of writing and acting who has already entered the pop culture lexicon for a problematic genius.
 These opening scenes, to use the previous metaphor, lay out the topological conditions: We see the way that Tár ticks like her metronome, every element in balance like a well-conducted orchestra.
-But it’s never boring or easy for her: The film opens with an interview, and it’s a crucial scene, because nearly every subsequent conversation is shot and written in a similar way, despite the most are private, one-on-one exchanges.
+But it’s never boring or easy for her: The film opens with an interview, and it’s a crucial scene, because nearly every subsequent conversation is shot and written in a similar way, despite the fact that most are private, one-on-one exchanges.
 Her entire persona is a performance art both by design — a late revelation about Tár’s background gives us a very small but very illuminating detail on the way that she has meticulously crafted her image — and by necessity.
 She is a woman in a man’s world, her queer identity making her a double outsider, her love of canon-shattering indigenous music making her a triple-outsider.

 But Lydia Tár is also full of deep contradictions and complexities.
 Her passion has been supporting underrepresented groups, but in the movie’s best scene across a single take, she denigrates a student in defense of the old white masters.